fusioncharts/dev_centre_docs/chart-guide/getting-started/building-your-first-map.md

 </html>

 ```
 Now view the page in a browser, you should see an interactive 2D Map, showing state-wise sales for Harry's SuperMart.
-This map works seamlessly across mobile devices like iPhones, iPads, Android devices etc.
+This map works seamlessly across mobile devices like iPhones, iPads, Android devices, etc.

 ## Problem rendering the map?

-In case something went wrong and you are unable to see the map, check for the following:
+In case something went wrong, and you are unable to see the map, check for the following:

 * If you are getting a JavaScript error on your page, check your browser console for the exact error and fix accordingly.